-Please have at least two shake-down campouts with as much physical fitness preparation as possible prior to your trek.
+Please have at least two shake-down campouts with as much >>>> as possible prior to your trek.
 Activities should include mature listening & following directions.
+Establish a duty roster and practice low impact camping.
 Complete an evaluation of what worked and what didn't work and what needs to be improved prior to your arrival at YHAO.